-Established clients
+Established Clients

-- Acuity Scale updated every 3-6 months and leveled in accordance with the Activities by Acuity Level document - The ISP updated every 3-6 months and leveled in accordance with the Activities by Acuity Level document - Case notes documented in client's chart, in accordance with the Activities by Acuity Level document
+Acuity Scale updated every 3-6 months and leveled in accordance with the Activities by Acuity Level document

+- The ISP updated every 3-6 months and leveled in accordance with the Activities by Acuity Level document - Case notes documented in client's chart, in accordance with the Activities by Acuity Level document

-In an effort to standardize documentation and be in alignment with federal guidelines, all case note documentation must be reflective of how healthcare outcomes are being improved as well as how providing guidance and assistance is improving access to services for clients.
-In 2017, the Georgia Ryan White Part B program adopted two standardized formats for documenting case notes for charting: 1) APIE (Assessment, Plan, Intervention, and Evaluation); and 2) SOAP notes (Subjective, Objective, Assessment, and Plan).
+To standardize documentation and be in alignment with federal guidelines, all case note documentation must be reflective of how healthcare outcomes are being improved as well as how providing guidance and assistance is improving access to services for clients.
+In 2017, the Georgia Ryan White Part B Program adopted two standardized formats for documenting case notes for charting: 1) APIE (Assessment, Plan, Intervention, and Evaluation); and 2) SOAP notes (Subjective, Objective, Assessment, and Plan).
 Medical and Non-Medical Case Management services are provided by both case managers and nurse case managers.
-The nurse case manager is often functions in a dual capacity as both nurse and case manager, which means he/she is also expected to be in compliance with Georgia Case Management Standards during service provision.
+The nurse case manager often functions in a dual capacity as both nurse and case manager, which means he/she is also expected to follow Georgia Case Management Standard Operating Procedures during service provision.

-The case manager will have the option of using an APIE or SOAP note format. nurse case managers can continue to use the SOAP note format for documentation in client charts.
-APIE is a format that condenses client statements by combining subjective and objective information into the Assessment section and combining actions with the expected outcomes of client care into the Plan component.
+The case manager will have the option of using an APIE or SOAP note format.
+Nurse case managers can continue to use the SOAP note format for documentation in client charts.
+APIE is a format that condenses client statements by combining subjective and objective information into the Assessment section.
+APIE format combines the actions with the expected outcomes of client care into the Plan component.

 The four phases of APIE are: